SPONSORS & SUPPORTERS 2019

 the guild of st george

 In 2000 the Guild founded the Campaign for Drawing.
 This grew into the modern, independent charity, The Big Draw, to which the Guild still makes an annual donation.
-In 2012, the Guild began to fund The John Ruskin Prize.
-Like many of the Guild’s activities, the Prize aims to encourage people to explore Ruskinian values and ideas in the context of contemporary life and work.
+In 2012, the Guild founded The John Ruskin Prize with The Big Draw.
+Like many of the Guild’s activities, the Prize aims to encourage people to explore Ruskinian values and ideas in the context of contemporary life.